huntern54/Coding_Projects/README.md

               - Traversing through a linked list
               - Inserting an element at the beginning, middle, and end
               - (Challenge) Reversing a linked list

+There is also a small learning project that deals with ANGULAR and Nodejs